 - A wrong file name can wreak havoc, not only internally, but amongst your audience as well

-- The basics behind creating a file name and why it’s important
+- The basics behind a file naming convention and why it’s important

-- The elements that go into a file name
+- The elements that go into a file naming convention

 - How a large media conglomerate like Disney does it

 - Factoring in dates